anon767/AgentSAST/README.md

 ## Benchmarking

-Evaluated against [AICGSecEval](https://github.com/Tencent/AICGSecEval) (Tencent) — a repository-level benchmark of real-world CVEs across PHP, Python, Go, JavaScript, and Java.
+Evaluated against [AICGSecEval](https://github.com/Tencent/AICGSecEval) (Tencent), a repository-level benchmark of real-world CVEs across PHP, Python, Go, JavaScript, and Java.
 Each test case is a real GitHub repo checked out at the vulnerable commit, with ground-truth file paths and line ranges.

 **Configuration**: 1 hypothesis per case, Claude Sonnet 4 on Bedrock, all tools enabled.